Codecademy/docs/content/kotlin/concepts/loops/loops.md

 - The `for` loop which iterates over a range of values or elements in a collection.
 - The `while` loop which repeatedly executes a block of code as long as a certain condition is true.
-- `do-while` loop: This loop is similar to a while loop, but it guarantees that the block of code will be executed at least once before the condition is checked.
+- The `do-while` loop which is similar to a while loop, but it guarantees that the block of code will be executed at least once before the condition is checked.

 ## For loop